mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 ## Summary

-As I said at the start, I am personally delighted to see Oracle commit to contribute to even more OSS.
-And I think the JDK features I've written about here will be welcome addition, as well as it being good to remove confusion about what is the difference between Oracle and Open JDKs.
-There will still be an OracleJDK, for the purposes of offering commercial support, but it will be the exactly same functionally as OpenJDK.
+There will still be an OracleJDK (for the purposes of offering commercial support) but it will be functionally the same as OpenJDK.

-The other, even larger change to Java which was announced at the same time was the change to a 6-monthly release cycle.
-As features are not committed to a release until they are ready, they must be held in a branch which increases the testing burden on engineers and their testing infrastructure.
-So I think that stopping carrying proprietary extensions to OpenJDK will be helpful for the smoothness of the new release cycle too.
+I am personally delighted to see Oracle contribute even more open-source, and I hope you agree that the features I've described here are useful additions to OpenJDK.
+There are alse a couple of useful side-effects: firstly it removes confusion about the differences between OracleJDK and Open JDK is good, and secondly it reduces the burden on JDK developers who have to maintain feature branches.
+Because of the new six-monthly release cycle features cannot be committed early to a release - they must be held in a branch until ready - so having fewer combinations of things to test can only be beneficial to the agility of the JDK.

 Every JDK engineer I spoke to is proud of their work, and everyone is happy to be able to have it more widely used.
 I hope that the developers among you who use the JVM get a chance to try these new features as they arrive.

 ## Credits

-I would like to thank Mikael Vidstedt, Sharat Chander and most of all Dalibor Topic for helping me prepare this post.
-I am also extremely grateful to the numerous JDK engineers I have spoken to over the last few months.
+I would like to extend special thanks to [Dalibor Topic](https://twitter.com/robilad) for helping me prepare this post.
+I am also extremely grateful to the numerous JDK engineers and other members of the Java Platform Group who I have spoken to over the last few months.